-Women’s History Photographic Exhibition
+Annual Photographic Exhibition

 Pink Plaque Campaign

 The Pink Plaque Campaign aims to increase the number of Waterford City Civic Trust Blue Plaques dedicated to women and acknowledge their contribution to our City.
 The Women’s Centre raises funds to sponsor and launch a blue plaque annually on International Women’s Day.
 As part of the campaign we also highlight the work of the women nominated.

-This project links into the ‘Roses from the Heart’ international project, a memorial to the 25,566 women sentenced to transportation as convicts from the then British Isles to Australia and Tasmania (formerly named Van Diemen’s Land) between 1788 & 1853.
+The Women’s Centre ‘Bonnet Project’ links into the ‘Roses from the Heart’ international project, a memorial to the 25,566 women sentenced to transportation as convicts from the then British Isles to Australia and Tasmania (formerly named Van Diemen’s Land) between 1788 & 1853.
 Some of those women and children were from Waterford.
 The artist, Christina Henri chose a cloth bonnet, taken from an original 1860s servant’s bonnet, to symbolise the lives of these convict women whose stories were forgotten.
 Christina believes that many of these impoverished women were transported simply for being vagrants and when given opportunities in Tasmania or Australia the women’s resilience and fortitude saw them flourish and contribute to the growth of the emerging nation.
-The named bonnets made by the Women’s Centre formed part of the Waterford Roses from the Hearth exhibition.
+The named bonnets made by the Women’s Centre are part of the Waterford Roses from the Hearth exhibition.